publishing.co.uk

 Last reviewed by Robert Prime — May 2026

-Audiobooks are the fastest-growing format in publishing, and Spotify's entry has reshaped the wide-vs-exclusive decision.
+Audiobooks are among the fastest-growing formats in publishing, and Spotify's entry has reshaped the wide-vs-exclusive decision.
 Findaway Voices — now owned by Spotify — is the tool that puts your audiobook everywhere Audible doesn't.

 What Findaway Voices does